aragon/developer-portal/docs/core/02-how-to-guides/02-dao-upgrading/01-upgrade-to-future-aos-versions.md

 title: Future Upgrades
 ---

-# Upgrading to future aragonOS Releases
+# Upgrading to Future aragonOS Releases

 :::note
 To Do